Are we a match? A demi-tasse about owner and floral artisan, Ashley Greer

 Atelier is so hard to say!
-It is so hard to spell!
+And it is so hard to spell.
 Why on earth would someone like me (the worst speller EVER!) choose such a name?

 Ashley's Floral Timeline

 Flower Show Judge at the Potomac Wholesale Flower Show 2019